 Yes, not even water.
 I get asked this question almost every year, but the curiosity to genuinely know about this religious practice is always appreciated.
 Here’s everything you need to know about Ramadan in Hong Kong.

-We have already written about Hong Kong’s beautiful mosques, Buddist temples, and unique superstitions.
+We’ve already given you the lowdown on our city’s beautiful mosques, Buddhist temples, and unique superstitions.
 Besides Buddhism, Taoism, and Confucianism, Islam is followed by about 4% of Hong Kong’s population.
-The majority of Hong Kong’s Muslim population fasts in the holy month of Ramadan which, in 2023, starts on the evening of 22 March People are often curious to know more about the customs that we practice during Ramadan in Hong Kong, so I’m here to break it down as your friendly neighbourhood Muslim.
+The majority of the Muslim population here observes fasting during the holy month of Ramadan which, in 2024, starts on the evening of 12 March.
+People are often curious to know more about the customs that Muslims practise during Ramadan in Hong Kong, so we’re here to break it all down for you.

 All your Ramadan questions answered